manavishrestha/Genomic-prediction/README.md

 ## Merging data

-> Use agg_BLUE_yield.csv for yield
+> Use agg_BLUE_yield.csv for yield\
 > Use agg_BLUE_plant_height.csv for plant height

 The yield and plant height datasets are merged separately.
 Run the file Merging.py to get merged final dataset for yield.\
 Run the file again using agg_BLUE_plant_height.csv for merged final dataset for plant height.

->Output file for yield: Final_merged_yield.csv
+>Output file for yield: Final_merged_yield.csv\
 >Output file for plant height: Final_merged_plant_height.csv

 ## Geenomic Prediction Models

+> Use the respective merged files for yield and plant height.
 Four prediction models are used in this study.
 Locus specific degree of dominance is applied to the Transformed models.
-- Bayes model
-- XGBoost model
-- Transformed Bayes model
+-  bayesian
-- Transformed XGBoost model
+-  xgboost
+-  bayesian transformed
+-  xgboost transformed

-The models are tested under three cross validation scenarios
+The models are tested under three cross validation scenarios.
+Codes for all three models are available under the folders with model names.
 -  Leave One Year out
 -  Rolling Year
 -  Leave One Environment out

-### Bayes model
+## Train size and overlapping hybrids
+The train size and number of overlapping hybrids between the train and test set for each year can be caulculated for year based cross validation models.
+File provides:
+-  Train years
+-  Test years
+-  Train set size
+-  Test set size
+-  Number of unique hybrids in test set
+-  Number of overlapping hybrids between the train and test set

+Run the file: train_test_2025Oct.R for Leave One Year Out and Rolling Year.